vaibhavi-28/DBMS-Project/README.md

   - You can make different groups for family/work.
 You can be a part of different groups at the same time.
 Based on ideology of Slack.
   - Users in a group can interact with personal messages as well as have a group chat
   - Having a different groups for different purposes helps to keep things organised.

+**How to run :**

+1. download the zip file and extract it.
+2. copy and paste it in C://xampp/htdocs
+3. import database file in "ecom" databse in xampp
+4. open chrome type "localhost/Online-Shop" .